Balanced Scorecard KPIs

 At the time that the Balanced Scorecard was published, I was the Measurement Consultant in a railway corporation.
 And my hope was that I’d found the guidance I’d been looking for to lead my colleagues to more meaningfully measure organisational performance.

 But when I learned more about the Balanced Scorecard, I felt let down.

-There was nothing at all in the Balanced Scorecard literature about how exactly to design KPIs for strategic objectives.
+I found nothing at all in the literature about how exactly to design Balanced Scorecard KPIs.